What We Heard

 What participants said

-Nearly everyone who attended said they would want more sessions.
-Nearly everyone said they left feeling confident applying what they learned.
-The one ask that came through consistently: more.
+Across 61 participants, the ask that came through consistently: more.
 More time, more depth, more sessions.
+84% said yes or maybe to attending additional workshops.
 That’s the signal we’re building on.